 Net Gain of One Person Every 26 Seconds!

 According to the federal agency’s online clock that shows latest estimates, the U.S. population has exceeded 329 million as of January 13th.
 It says there is a new birth every nine seconds but a death follows it the next second.
 So, their interaction produces a net gain every 90 seconds.
-The country’s population receives an additional boost by migration flows as the difference between incoming and outgoing individuals increases it by one person in every 47 seconds.
+The country’s population receives an additional boost by migration flows.
+The difference between incoming and outgoing individuals increases it by one person in every 47 seconds.
 As a result, there is a net gain of one person countrywide every 26 seconds.

-Privacy & Increased Scrutiny Top Concerns
+Privacy & Increased Scrutiny Top Concerns in Alexandria

 “Any information you share with the Census Bureau is strictly confidential.
 By law the Census Bureau cannot share individual responses with anyone, including any court of law, the Federal Bureau of Investigation, the Central Intelligence Agency, the Internal Revenue Service, state or federal welfare departments, or governments and programs.
 The Census Bureau only uses individual responses to produce summary statistics, which further protects individuals from being identified inadvertently,” it says.